jindeok/Mem-GF/README.md

-# Turbo-CF
+# Mem-GF

-Private repository for the Poly-CF project.
+Private repository for the Mem-GF Project